PySimpleGUI/PySimpleGUI/.github/ISSUE_TEMPLATE/issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md

 ---
-name: Issue Form - **Must fill in this form** with every new issue submitted.
-PSG4 is no longer supported on this GitHub.
+name: Issue Form - **Must fill in this form** PSG4 is no longer supported.
+You MUST supply your Priority Support Code to log an issue.
 about: This form contains the information needed to help you solve your problem
 title: "[ Enhancement/Bug/Question]  NOTE - you can also call sg.main() or sg.main_open_github_issue() to post an issue"
 labels: ''